logan-anderson/logan.codes/content/blog/you-need-suspense.md

 export default Spinner;
 ```

-In this example, Next.js will automatically show a loading spinner while the data is being fetched frm the server.
+In this example, Next.js will automatically show a loading spinner while the data is being fetched from the server.

 <video autoplay loop muted controls>
   <source src="/img/loading_spinner_nextjs.mov" type="video/mp4" />